donnybrilliant/consolidate/README.md

 ## Features

 - **Consolidate All Files**: Combines the contents of all files in your workspace into a single output file, respecting `.gitignore` and hidden files.
-- **Consolidate Selected Files**: Right-click on selected files or folders in the explorer to combine their contents into a single output file, with the option to include hidden or ignored files.
+- **Consolidate Selected Files**: Right-click on selected files or folders in the explorer or open tabs to combine their contents into a single output file.
 - **Custom Output File Name**: Easily specify the name of the output file.

 ## Usage